ngblaylock/bootstrap-extensions/11ty-site/base-theme.md

 The names of these may change throughout `v0.x.x` since I'm not fully convinced my naming convention is the best it can be.
 I wanted to name `base-{1-4}` as `background` and `base-i{1-4}` as `foreground`, but a utility class `bg-foreground-1` looks a little contradictory, and `bg-background-3` seemed a little redundant.

+This heavily relies on CSS Variables.
+Base colors, rgb, hover, and active variables are also available for each base step.

 ## Getting Started

 ### Sass